What You’re Made of Matters

 From Director of Health Alex Maples

 Your ratio of muscle to fat isn’t just about looks.
-Body composition plays a pivotal role in how your body functions and how long (and well) you live.
+Body composition shapes how your body functions and how long (and well) you live.
 In fact, outside of not smoking, few factors impact your long-term health outcomes more.

 Why Muscle Matters

 Muscle isn’t just for athletes or bodybuilders.
 It’s a critical asset that protects your health and independence as you age.
-A “longevity organ.”
+Call it a “longevity organ.”

 Here’s what the research has to say about it: